Enabling and using Groups

 Determine the logical Mapping of Active Directory fields to CDR fields

 The CDR app’s “Groups” should have at a minimum the number, name and group fields.
 A subgroup field is semi-optional – it doesn’t have to be set to any particular value, but it does have to be a column in our lookup.
 You’ll see that at the end of the search we will add this as an empty field, but otherwise it won’t be included in this example.

 Active Directory already has fields that would normally match up with the fields needed for the CDR app;

-This is only one example, though it is a very common one.
+We provide a very common, simple example below.
 Your own mapping of CDR app groups to Active Directory fields may differ.
 For instance, your environment may be better suited to using the Location field in AD to populate group.

 Step 1: Install and Configure the Splunk Supporting Add-on for Active Directory

 The Splunk Supporting Add-on for Active Directory is also known as SA-ldapsearch.

 You should have a working installation of this app when finished.